Why Taste Matters (But Isnβt the Whole Story)

 What Fake or Adulterated Shilajit Often Tastes Like

-- Suspicious sweetness: candy-like or syrupy notes suggest added sugars/syrups.
+- Suspicious sweetness: candy-like or syrupy notes may suggest added sugars or syrups.

-- Chemical/metallic bite: signals contamination or harsh processing.
+- Chemical/metallic bite: may signal contamination or harsh processing.

-- Gritty/chalky texture: points to fillers; real Shilajit should dissolve smooth.
+- Gritty/chalky texture: can point to fillers; real Shilajit should dissolve smoothly.

-- Oily film or slick mouthfeel: common when cheap waxes/resins are used.
+- Oily film or slick mouthfeel: sometimes seen when cheap waxes or resins are used.

 How to Taste-Test Shilajit Properly